LLNL/RAJA/docs/sphinx/feature/reduction.rst

 * tbb_reduce  : Creates a thread safe variable under TBB Policies

 * cuda_reduce : Creates a thread safe variable under CUDA policies

+An example of reduction variable usage may be found in ``example-reduction.cpp``